Dominicans: Religion

 The Dominican Republic is 80% Christian, including 57% Roman Catholic and 23% Protestant.
 Recent but small scale immigration, as well as proselytizing, has brought other religions, with the following shares of the population: Spiritist: 1.2%, The Church of Jesus Christ of Latter-day Saints: 1.1%, Buddhist: 0.10%, Baháʼí: 0.1%, Islam: 0.02%, Judaism: 0.01%, Chinese folk religion: 0.1%.

 Roman Catholicism was introduced by Columbus and Spanish missionaries.
-Religion wasn't really the foundation of their entire society, as it was in other parts of the world at the time, and most of the population didn't attend church on a regular basis.
+Religion was not really the foundation of their entire society, as it was in other parts of the world at the time, and most of the population did not attend church on a regular basis.
 Nonetheless, most of the education in the country was based upon the Catholic religion, as the Bible was required in the curricula of all public schools.
 Children would use religious-based dialogue when greeting a relative or parent.
 For example, a child would say "Bless me, mother", and the mother would reply "May God bless you".
 The nation has two patroness saints: Nuestra Señora de la Altagracia (Our Lady Of High Grace) is the patroness of the Dominican people, and Nuestra Señora de las Mercedes (Our Lady Of Mercy) is the patroness of the Dominican Republic.
 The Catholic Church began to lose popularity in the late nineteenth century.
 This was due to a lack of funding, of priests, and of support programs.
 During the same time, the Protestant evangelical movement began to gain support.
 Religious tension between Catholics and Protestants in the country has been rare.

 There have always been religious freedom throughout the entire country.
 Not until the 1950s were restrictions placed upon churches by Trujillo.
 Letters of protest were sent against the mass arrests of government adversaries.
 Trujillo began a campaign against the church and planned to arrest priests and bishops who preached against the government.
 This campaign ended before it was even put into place, with his assassination.

 Judaism appeared in the Dominican Republic in the late 1930s.
 During World War II, a group of Jews escaping Nazi Germany fled to the Dominican Republic and founded the city of Sosúa.
 It has remained the center of the Jewish population since.